ll2909/lobascioITASEC25/README.md

 * Explain predictions using Shapley Values (SHAP) and visualize using the beeswarm plot.
 Note: works only with TensorDataset files (.pt)

 To change settings, modify the file __config.conf__ according to the mode you're using.

+## Config parameters

+#### FEATURES_EXTRACTION
+  - goodware_folder : path in which the goodware executables are sace.
+  - malware_folder : path in which the malware executables are saved.
+  - out_csv_path : where the .csv output file will be saved.

+#### TRAIN
+  - train_path : path to the .csv file for training data.
+  - validation_path : path to the .csv file for validation data.
+  - train_tensor_path : path to the .pt file for preprocessed tensors training data.
+  - validation_tensor_path : path to the .pt file for preprocessed tensors validation data.
+  - use_tensors : 1 if you want to used tensors files, 0 for using .csv files.
+  - qt_preprocess : 1 if you want to preprocess data using scikit-learn QuantileTransformer, 0 otherwise (not advisable).
+This feature is available only if use_tensor is set to 0.
+  - qt_path : where the QuantileTransformer file will be saved (or loaded, if it is already saved).
+  - save_tensors : 1 if you want to save the preprocessed data as TensorDataset, 0 otherwise.
+This feature is available only if use_tensor_is set to 0.
+  - tensors_out_path : where the preprocessed .pt TensorDataset file will be saved, if save_tensors is set to 1.
+  - at_fgsm : FGSM Adversarial Training Mode.
+0 for regular training, 1 for generating adversarial samples for both classes (goodware and malware), 2 for generating adversarial samples only for malware class.
+The     aforementioned samples will be merged with the original training data.
+  - fgsm_epsilon : the hyperparameter for adversarial samples generation.
+  - fgsm_base_model_path : the path for the model FGSM will use to generate samples.
+You can first train a model without Adversarial Training (by setting at_fgsm to 0) and then use it for generating adverarial samples.
+  - model_path : where the trained model file will be saved.
+  - plots_path : where the plots images will be saved.

+#### TEST
+  - test_path : path to the .csv file for testing data.
+  - adversary_path : path to the .csv file for adversary malwares testing data.
+  - train_tensor_path : path to the .pt file for preprocessed tensors testing data.
+  - validation_tensor_path : path to the .pt file for preprocessed tensors adversary malwares testing data.
+  - use_tensors : 1 if you want to used tensors files, 0 for using .csv files.
+  - qt_preprocess : 1 if you want to preprocess data using scikit-learn QuantileTransformer, 0 otherwise (not advisable).
+This feature is available only if use_tensor is set to 0.
+  - qt_path : the path for loading the QuantileTransformer (you can fit the QT only in TRAIN).
+  - save_tensors : 1 if you want to save the preprocessed data as TensorDataset, 0 otherwise.
+This feature is available only if use_tensor_is set to 0.
+  - tensors_out_path : where the preprocessed .pt TensorDataset file will be saved, if save_tensors is set to 1.
+  - model_path : the path for loading the model file.
+  - plots_path : where the plots images will be saved.

+#### EXPLAIN
+  - train_tensor_path : path to the .pt TensorDatset file for training data used as background knowledge.
+  - test_tensor_path : path to the .pt TensorDataset file for testing data to explain.
+  - model_path : the path for loading the model file to explain.
+  - background_knowledge_size: number of samples used as background knowledge to generate explanations.
+A value higher than 1000 is computationally more expensive.
+It uses a stratified samples selection.
+  - class_index : the class of the examples to explain.
+0 for goodware, 1 for malware.
+  - features_list : the features names list, used for the plot.
+  - expl_save_path : where the the explanations files will be saved.
+  - plots_path : where the plots images will be saved.